syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

     return olapClientHelper.GetJsonData(action, DataManager, cellPosition, headerInfo, layout);
 }

-//This method provides the required information from the server side while a node is dropped to any of the axes. public Dictionary<string, object> NodeDropped(string action, string dropType, string nodeInfo, string olapReport, string clientReports)
+//This method provides the required information from server-side while a node is dropped to any of the axes. public Dictionary<string, object> NodeDropped(string action, string dropType, string nodeInfo, string olapReport, string clientReports)
 {
     OlapDataManager DataManager = new OlapDataManager(connectionString);